Jirinrin/portfolio-website/src/assets/objects/future-building.md

 # The future of JIRI

-Right, so remember that I want to get a job?
+Right, so remember that I currently have a job?
 No?
+Not even from throwing a can (blik) at my LinkedIn?
 Well anyway, I have various ambitious in life, which means that I'm probably not going to stay at the same job forever.
 These are some things I endaveour to realise in the future:

 ### Go deeper into CS